Effective as of January 31, 2021.

 Mobile Application Software Development Kits (SDKs)

 We may use third-party software development kits (“SDKs”) in our Apps.
-A SDK is third-party computer code that may be used for a variety of purposes, including to provide us with analytics regarding the use of our mobile applications, to integrate with social media, add features or functionality to our Apps, or to facilitate online advertising.
+An SDK is third-party computer code that may be used for a variety of purposes, including providing us with analytics regarding the use of our mobile applications, integrating with social media, adding features or functionality to our Apps, or facilitating online advertising.
 SDKs may enable third parties to collect information directly via our Apps.

 Like many companies online, we use services provided by Google, Facebook and others companies that use tracking technology.
 Your choices for opting out of these companies’ use of your personal information for interest-based advertising include:

 - Blocking cookies in your browser.
 Most browsers let you remove or reject cookies, including cookies used for interest-based advertising.
 To do this, follow the instructions in your browser settings.
 Many browsers accept cookies by default until you change your settings.

 - Blocking advertising ID use in your mobile settings.
 Your mobile device settings may provide the functionality to limit the use of the advertising ID associated with your mobile device for interest-based advertising purposes.

 - Using privacy plug-ins or browsers.
 You can block our websites from setting cookies used for interest-based ads by using a browser with privacy features, like Brave, or installing browser plugins like Privacy Badger, Ghostery or uBlock Origin, and configuring them to block third party cookies/trackers.